-Ei is the energy of the fuel used to propel fixed guideway systems, electric forklifts, and hydrogen fuel cell forklifts.
-For fixed guideway system expansion beyond 2010, and for electric and hydrogen fuel cell forklifts with model year 2011 or later, the formula for displaced energy in section 95486.1(a)(3) may be used with Executive Officer approval.
+Ei is the energy of the fuel used to propel fixed guideway systems.
+For fixed guideway system expansion beyond 2010, the formula for displaced energy in section 95486.1(a)(3) may be used with Executive Officer approval.

 Table 5.
 EER Values for Fuels Used in Light- and Medium-Duty, and Heavy-Duty Applications.